 Trading the lively city environments of previous (and future) entries, Persona 4 Golden immerses the player in the rural town of Inaba after the protagonist is sent to live with his uncle and younger cousin for one calendar year.
 What begins as a quiet countryside experience unravels into an enticing murder mystery that the player and his newfound friends must solve by harnessing the powers of their Personas to defeat monsters known as Shadows.

-Persona 4 Golden is the magma opus of the PlayStation Vita, a JRPG masterpiece that cemented the series’ greatness and paved the way for the future, and is one of the best JRPGs of all time.
+Persona 4 Golden is the magnum opus of the PlayStation Vita, a masterpiece that cemented the series’ greatness and paved the way for the future, and is one of the best JRPGs of all time.

 2. Chrono Trigger